 Since the White House rarely (never?) confirms that Trump has golfed on a particular day, our site's count of "confirmed golf outings" represents an extremely conservative estimate of the dates on which he has actually golfed.
 As an alternative, Philip Bump of the Washington Post has compiled a list of dates on which the President "likely" golfed, so we now include counts of those dates as "likely" outings both on our chart and in our data table.

 Trump's stays at his golf club in Bedminster, New Jersey are different from his visits to his other clubs.
 Because he owns a house at Bedminster, and press are not allowed access to the club, there is generally no way to tell if he is out on the links at any given time.
 At this point, whenever Trump spends the greater part of a day at Bedminster, we count it as a "visit".
 The rules for "confirmed outings" are the same at Bedminster as for other clubs.

 Our total estimated cost currently includes three components: (1) Cost of flights to Mar a Lago and Bedminster, New Jersey, using Philip Bump's estimate of $514,000 per hour of flight time, (2) An additional $60 million per year, prorated by day, allocated to Palm Beach and Bedminster for "extraordinary law enforcement personnel costs", prorated per day, and (3) Coast guard costs for protection of Mar a Lago, estimated at $236,000 per day spent there (see Drew Harwell's report for sources).

 Believe it or not, this is a frequently asked question.
-Each person is entitled to his or her own opinion, but it is the firm belief of the creators of trumpgolfcount.com that the President does very little work and quite a bit of golfing when visiting his golf clubs.
+Each person is entitled to his or her own opinion, but it is the firm belief of the creators of trumpgolfcount.com that the President does very little work and plays quite a bit of golf when visiting his golf clubs.